renaissance2005/used_car_prices/README.md

 ## 🚀 Solutions

-- **Playwright for Page Detection:** Uses Playwright to interact with the site like a real user, ensuring accurate page count extraction before scraping.
+- **Selenium for Page Detection:** Uses Selenium to interact with the site like a real user, ensuring accurate page count extraction before scraping.
+- **Interactive UI:** Streamlit’s selections let user decide on maximum pages to scrap and display the last and similar scrap before making decision.
 - **Firecrawl for Scraping:** Keeps scraping decoupled from page navigation for maximum flexibility and error recovery.
-- **Interactive UI:** Streamlit’s sidebar and widgets make it easy for users to try different search settings.
 - **Robust Error Handling:** All critical actions are wrapped with clear messages for troubleshooting.

 ---